 Afternoon visit to Laas Geel, the most important rock art site in Africa.
-These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colors and well-preserved paintings are estimated to be around ten thousand years old.
+These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colours and well-preserved paintings are estimated to be around ten thousand years old.

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

-Friday 18th May – Independence Day!
+Monday 18th May – Independence Day!

 We’ll get up nice and early for a quick breakfast before hitting the streets to observe the military and civilian parades.
-Everyone will be dressed in the national colors on the street, and this is one of the only places on earth to take part in an Independence Day celebration in an unrecognized country!
+Everyone will be dressed in the national colours on the street, and this is one of the only places on earth to take part in an Independence Day celebration in an unrecognized country!

-Saturday 19th May
+Tuesday 19th May – Berbera

 We will head to the most important port of Somaliland, Berbera.
-Upon our arrival, we will visit historical Ottoman Mosque and Ottoman houses.
+Upon our arrival, we will visit the historical Ottoman Mosque and Ottoman houses.

 We’ll take a short boat trip to go hunt for shipwrecks in the Gulf of Aden.

-We will relax and swim at untouched beach, where local youth and families come and enjoy their down time.
+We will relax and swim at the untouched beach, where local youth and families come and enjoy their down time.
 (Due to local culture, ladies will need to cover their body while in water.)

-Sunday 20th May
+Wednesday 20th May – Hargeisa

-We’ll drive to the small town of Sheikh in the mountains, stop for some afternoon tea, and walk around and enjoy the pleasant climate.
+We’ll drive to the small town of Sheikh in the mountains, stop for some afternoon tea, walk around and enjoy the pleasant climate.

-Monday 21st May
+Thursday 21st May – Asmara

 End of our tour for those who do not continue onwards to Eritrea!